Writing Your Goal Statement

-The Speech-Language Pathology Graduate Admissions Committee does read the Goal Statements and they are one part of the consideration for admission, so do plan to spend time planning, developing, writing and revising your letter.
-There is no specific “formula” for what should be included or how it should be organized, but there are features of letters that we feel make a stronger case for your admission to speech-language pathology graduate study.
+The Speech-Language Pathology Graduate Admissions Committee does read your Goal Statement and it is an important component of your application "package", so do plan to spend time planning, developing, writing and revising your letter.
+Two resources you might consider utilizing during this process are the Writing Commons and Career Services.
+There is no specific “formula” for what should be included or how it should be organized, but there are features of letters that we feel make a stronger case for your admission to Graduate Programs in Communication Sciences and Disorders/Speech-Language Pathology.
 Some of these features are summarized below.

 Length: We suggest 1-2 pages for the length, double-spaced.

 Content: Strong goal statements tend to: